 How a flower became the main character of the late Pleistocene

 Hi hi!
-This is Eleni from the map team.
-This Weekly Chart is inspired by the book “About Plants: Narratives – Short Stories about Plants that Changed the World” by Yiannis Manetas.
+This is Eleni from the map team, contributing my first-ever Map Story!
+It was inspired by the book “About Plants: Narratives – Short Stories about Plants that Changed the World” by Yiannis Manetas.

 After focusing so intensely on U.S. politics and election maps the past weeks, I felt the need to dive into my old archaeological habits and explore the ecology and history of the flower Dryas octopetala a tiny white flower with a big influence among palaeontologists.